RynoMic/ryno.blog/src/content/blog/training.md

 * **Pain vs. Soreness:** Muscle soreness is okay.
 Sharp pain in the elbow or front of the shoulder means **STOP** and rest.
 * **Consistency:** It is better to do a 20-minute workout every day than a 2-hour workout once a week.

----

-**Would you like me to add a section for tracking your sets and reps for each day?**